rails/rails/guides/source/generators.md

 end
 ```

-NOTE: [`create_file`][] is a method provided by [`Thor::Actions`][].
-See the `Thor::Actions` documentation for other methods it provides.

-Our new generator is quite simple: it inherits from [`Rails::Generators::Base`][] and has one method definition.
-When a generator is invoked, each public method in the generator is executed sequentially in the order that it is defined.
-Finally, we invoke the `create_file` method that will create a file at the given destination with the given content.
-If you are familiar with the Rails Application Templates API, you'll feel right at home with the new generators API.
+Our new generator is quite simple: it inherits from [`Rails::Generators::Base`][]
+and has one method definition.
+When a generator is invoked, each public method
+in the generator is executed sequentially in the order that it is defined.
+Our
+method invokes [`create_file`][], which will create a file at the given
+destination with the given content.

-To invoke our new generator, we just need to do:
+To invoke our new generator, we run:

 ```bash
 $ bin/rails generate initializer
 ```

-Before we go on, let's see our brand new generator description:
+Before we go on, let's see the description of our new generator:

 ```bash
 $ bin/rails generate initializer --help
 ```

-Rails is usually able to generate good descriptions if a generator is namespaced, as `ActiveRecord::Generators::ModelGenerator`, but not in this particular case.
-We can solve this problem in two ways.
-The first one is calling [`desc`][] inside our generator:
+Rails is usually able to derive a good description if a generator is namespaced,
+such as `ActiveRecord::Generators::ModelGenerator`, but not in this case.
+We can
+solve this problem in two ways.
+The first way to add a description is by calling
+[`desc`][] inside our generator:

 ```ruby
 class InitializerGenerator < Rails::Generators::Base